 Most people over a certain age feel reasonably comfortable with financial products such as mortgages or car insurance.
 Yet mention investing, and you'll get a look of panic.
 Or they'll shrug and say, "I leave that to my financial adviser".
 However, there's one investment product that almost everyone has encountered: the fund.

 The idea behind a fund is simple.
 You pool your money with a lot of other investors, and give that money to someone else to manage.
 The key benefit is that you get exposure to a wider range of assets than you could as an individual investor.
 Unless you have a very large lump sum to start off with, then building a portfolio of, say, 20 to 30 shares, could take a while.
 If you buy a fund instead, you are immediately investing in a ready-made portfolio, without the hassle, time and cost of building your own.

 Sounds good.
 And there's no doubt that funds can be useful tools.
 But there are a few things you need to understand first.

-The big question: passive or active?
+The big question: passive funds or active funds?

-‘Active’ funds, on the other hand, employ a fund manager, who aims to beat the underlying market, by using their investment skills to pick and choose different assets.
+Active funds, on the other hand, employ a fund manager who aims to beat the underlying market by using their investment skills to pick and choose different assets.
 If the market rises, the “active” fund should rise by more.
 If the market falls, the active fund might fall too, but not by as much.

 So which should you opt for?
 So far, this might sound like a stupid question.
 Who wants to track the market when you can beat it?
 Isn't an active fund the obvious choice?
 It would be, if active fund managers could guarantee to beat the market.
-Problem is they can't.
-Far from it.
+Problem is they can't – far from it.
 The truth is that most managers fail to beat their benchmark (the market they are pitted against) over the long run.
 In fact, most struggle even over the short term.

 The problem with active funds

-The biggest problem with active funds is not necessarily that fund managers are bad at investing on the whole.
+The biggest problem with active funds is not necessarily that fund managers are bad at investing.
 Indeed, some studies suggest that overall, fund managers are better than most people at picking stocks (as you'd have hoped!)
 The big problem is costs.
 A typical actively-managed fund charges you 1.5% of the amount you've invested each year.
 A typical tracker fund will charge less than 0.5%.

 Are active funds ever worth it?

 This argument seems to make the case for passive funds very strong.
 And that's because it is.
 Yes, tracker funds do have some problems.
-But, logically speaking, if you have no real idea of whether your ‘active’ manager can actually beat the market, then it makes far more sense to buy a fund that will at least track your chosen market.
+But, logically speaking, if you have no real idea of whether your “active” manager can actually beat the market, then it makes far more sense to buy a fund that will at least track your chosen market.

 There are times when it can be worth paying the extra for active management.
 You may not always be able to find a passive fund that tracks the sector you are interested in.
 Or you may have found a fund manager with a consistent strategy and a good track record that you are happy to invest with.